michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

   premature][discuss activation].
 We first need to ensure that there's widespread agreement that the proposals are safe and desirable before we start a debate about the best way to activate them.

-- **No changes to existing operations for wallets:** all Taproot features will be opt-in, so no existing wallet will need to change how it works.
-Only wallets that want to take advantage of the benefits of Taproot and Tapscript will need to upgrade.
-For miners, it will either be recommended or required that they upgrade their nodes (this will depend on what activation mechanism is eventually chosen).

 ### Single-sig spending using Taproot